ngduc/react-setup/docs/docker.md

 React-Setup uses Docker to build and test the deployment.

-Inside /tools/docker directory, there are some Docker config files:
+Following are Docker config files:

-* Dockerfile.dev
+* /Dockerfile - the main config file to deploy & run the app in Production mode
+* /tools/docker/Dockerfile.dev - build project & run unit tests in watch mode on your local /src
-* Dockerfile.test - build project & run unit tests
+* /tools/docker/Dockerfile.test - build project & run unit tests on your local /src

 ## Docker build